mohamed-hussein11/Immunology-Courses/Immune-System-and-Failures-Specialization /02-Immunology-Adaptive-Immune-System/notes.md

 - Activation pathways and **target recognition mechanisms**
 - Comparison with complementary direct immune killing pathways
 - Regulation to prevent **damage to healthy cells**
-- Key readings and videos: Cytotoxic killing mechanisms and regulation

 ---

 ### 🛡️ Module 4: Regulatory T Cells
 - **Development and function** of regulatory T cells (Tregs)
 - Mechanisms of **immune suppression and tolerance maintenance**
 - Therapeutic implications for controlling autoimmunity or inflammation
-- Key readings and videos: Treg biology, functions, therapeutic relevance

 ---

 ### 🏃 Module 5: Lymphocyte Recirculation and Homing
 - Mechanisms of **lymphocyte migration** from bloodstream to tissues
 - **Diapedesis** and tissue-specific homing
 - Importance of **regulated trafficking** for efficient immune response
-- Key readings and videos: Lymphocyte recirculation, homing to infection sites

 ---

 ### ⏳ Module 6: The Effect of Age on the Function of the Immune System
 - Impact of **aging on adaptive immune responses**
 - Concept of **inflammaging**, its causes, and consequences
 - Implications for **disease susceptibility and therapeutic approaches**
-- Key readings and videos: Ageing of the immune system, inflammaging

 ---